rolandholik/Quixote/Documentation/tsem.rst

 In order to support the creation of security models, each utility supports the -o command-line option to specify that a security model description be output when the modeled workload terminates.
-The model is written name of the file supplied via the command-line option.
+The model is written to the name of the file supplied via the command-line option.

-If the -t command-line option is also specified, the security execution trajectory, rather than a model definition, is written to the output file.
+If the -t command-line option is also specified, the security execution trajectory, rather than a model consisting of security state coefficients, is written to the output file.
 This trajectory represents the description of the security events that were modeled.
 This trajectory can be converted to security state coefficients with the generate-states utility that is also provided in the utilities package.

 The -m command-line option is used to specify a model that is to be loaded into the TMA and optionally enforced.
 By default the security